Sadaf Aashan

 Sadaf Aashan is a Pakistani actress and producer.
 She is known for her roles in dramas Mohabbat Karna Mana Hai, Mere Bewafa, Main Chand Si, Hina Ki Khushboo, Aye Musht-e-Khaak and Pehchaan.

 Early life

-She completed her education from University of Islamabad and graduated with MA in economics.
+She completed her education from the University of Islamabad and graduated with MA in economics.

 Career

-Sadaf started writing scripts for a private channel and then she started producing dramas later she made her debut as an actress in drama Perfume Chowk.
-She was noted for her roles in dramas Mohay Piya Rang Laga, Meenu Ka Susral, Main Chand Si, Kambakht Tanno, Shikwa Nahin Kissi Se and Mann Marr Jaye Na.
+Sadaf started writing scripts for a private channel and then she started producing dramas.
+Later, she made her debut as an actress in the drama Perfume Chowk.
+She was noted for her roles in the dramas Mohay Piya Rang Laga, Meenu Ka Susral, Main Chand Si, Kambakht Tanno, Shikwa Nahin Kissi Se and Mann Marr Jaye Na.
 She also appeared in dramas Hina Ki Khushboo, Charagar, Amrit Aur Maya, Ghamand, Phir Wajah Kya Hui, Soya Mera Naseeb and Mohabbat Karna Mana Hai.
-Since then she appeared in dramas Aye Musht-e-Khaak, Shehnai Kaun Bajaye Ga, Fitrat, Fasiq, Jannat Chordi Main Ny, Pehchaan, Inteqam and Heer Da Hero.
+Since then she has appeared in the dramas Aye Musht-e-Khaak, Shehnai Kaun Bajaye Ga, Fitrat, Fasiq, Jannat Chordi Main Ny, Pehchaan, Inteqam and Heer Da Hero.